Make a request

 Technical approval for structures

-Technical approval is required for all new and existing structures with potential highway implications whether or not they are eventually intended to be adopted by the County Council.
-The process relates to design, construction, assessment, alteration, strengthening and repair.
+Technical Approval (TA) is required for all new and existing structures with potential highway implications whether or not they are eventually intended to be adopted by the County Council.
+Proposals can relate to design, construction, widening, assessment, improvement, repair (where structural integrity is implicated), and demolition.

 The type of structures include bridges, tunnels, subways, culverts, retaining walls, reinforced earth structures, gantries, pipe bridges, buried corrugated steel structures and temporary structures; however, this list is not exhaustive and, if in doubt, the County Council as the Technical Approval Authority (TAA) should be consulted to determine applicability.